Indianapolis Enforcers

-The Indianapolis Enforcers were a professional indoor football team based in Indianapolis, Indiana.
-The team was a member of the Continental Indoor Football League.
+The Indianapolis Enforcers are a professional indoor football team based in Noblesville, Indiana.
+The team was originally a member of the Continental Indoor Football League (CIFL) and played in Indianapolis.
 The Enforcers joined the CIFL in 2011 as an expansion team.
-The Enforcers were the second indoor football team to be based in Indianapolis, the first being the Indiana Firebirds of the Arena Football League from 2001 to 2004.
-The founder and owner of the Enforcers was K.C.
+The Enforcers were the second indoor football team to be based in Indianapolis, the first being the Indiana Firebirds of the original Arena Football League from 2001 to 2004.
+The founder and owner of the Enforcers is K.C.
 Carter.
 The Enforcers played their home games at The SportZone in Indianapolis after playing the 2011 season as a travel team.

 In 2018, the team was relaunched as a member of the regional Midwest Professional Indoor Football (MPIF), a developmental indoor league.
 In 2019, the MPIF and the American Arena League (AAL) agreed to an affiliation and some MPIF teams moved up to the AAL Midwest Division.
 The first teams in the division were the Enforcers, West Michigan Ironmen, and Chicago Aztecs.
+The team has participated in several leagues since 2019 and have played at Mojo Up Sports Complex in Noblesville since 2023.